Coronavirus Crisis Collection Panel Recorded 16 Apr 2020

 Meredith Sumpter is head of research strategy and operations at Eurasia Group, where she leads research management and strategy and carries out advisory work.
 She has held senior positions in the private and public sectors and has nearly 20 years of experience in policy, analysis, business, and management.
 Ms. Sumpter is a strategic thinker and thought leader who regularly meets with senior officials and executives and often speaks at conferences and to the media.
 She advises industry leaders and investors on politics and commercial strategy, and her experience spans multiple regions and sectors.
 Previously, Ms. Sumpter led strategic advisory for Fortune 500 clients across Asia and served as a diplomat, including in Beijing, where she advised two US ambassadors and analyzed politics, economics, and security issues for the policy community.
 She has held advisory positions in policy and global think tanks and in the US Senate.
 Ms. Sumpter started her career working among business executives and engineers at a Fortune 100 multinational company, where she worked to expand the firm’s product base worldwide.
 She is an honors graduate of both the London School of Economics and Political Science and the University of Washington.

 Lauren Foster is content director on the professional learning team at CFA Institute, host of the Take 15 Podcast, and anchor of Conference Live.
-Previously, she worked as a freelance writer for Barron’s and the Financial Times.
-Prior to her freelance work, Lauren spent nearly a decade on staff at the FT as a reporter and editor based in the New York bureau.
+She spent nearly a decade on staff at the Financial Times as a reporter and editor based in the New York bureau, followed by freelance writing for Barron's and the Financial Times.
 Lauren holds a BA in political science from the University of Cape Town, and an MS in journalism from Columbia University.